aryanguptx/G2-Hackathon/README.md

   - `KeyPhraseExtract.py`: Contains the code for keyword extraction using the Hugging Face model.
   - `g2ApiResponse.json`: Sample JSON response from the G2 API.
   - `g2ApiResponse.py`: Code for handling the API response and data processing.
+  - `lemmatizer.py`: Code for lemmatizing the extracted keywords.
   - `tf_idf.py`: Implementation of the TF-IDF algorithm for keyword importance calculation.
 - `client.py`: The main entry point of the application, orchestrating the various utilities.
 - `requirements.txt`: List of required Python packages and dependencies.